Stuuhli/effective-waddle/readme.md

 alembic upgrade head
 ```

-The Alembic environment reads the same settings module as the API, so make sure your `.env` file is in place before running migrations.
+The Alembic environment reads the same settings module as the API, so make sure the `.env` file is in place before running migrations.
 <br>
 When doing changes to the schema (which you should avoid doing), the above command has to be run again to account for these changes.
 Using DBeaver to inspect the changes is recommended.